dianavtea/hnrnpu-causal-multiomics/README.md

 This repository contains code and analysis to infer causal network from transcriptomics in HNRNPU deletion cell models using CARNIVAL.

-To reproduce code you can follow transcriptomics_alltimepoints > pathwayactivities > TFactivities > CARNIVALanalysis
+To reproduce code you can follow scripts > transcriptomics_alltimepoints > pathwayactivities > TFactivities > CARNIVALanalysis

 Cell lines:
 HNRNPUdelD28 vs CTRL9D28